 The Supplemental Retirement Program was established to provide executive officers with retirement benefits supplemental to the benefits under the Pension Plan.
 The benefit provided under the Supplemental Retirement Program is intended, at age 65, to provide to participants with at least 15 years of service 55% of the average of the three highest years of base salary plus annual cash incentive compensation.
-Similar to the Pension Plan and the Pension Restoration Plan, Converted RONA Bonuses are not considered in calculating the benefits available under the Supplemental Retirement Program.
+Similar to the Pension Plan and the Pension Plan, Converted RONA Bonuses are not considered in calculating the benefits available under the Supplemental Retirement Program.
 LTIP Awards and Stock Incentives are also not considered in calculating the benefits available under the Supplemental Retirement Program.
-The benefit is subject to reduction for early retirement, less than 15 years of service, benefits and 100% of any similar non-U.S. state-provided retirement benefits, and contributions to the participant's retirement income accounts under the Retirement Savings Plan and the Savings Restoration Plan.
+The benefit is subject to reduction for early retirement, less than 15 years of service, benefits under the Pension Plan, the Pension Plan and any of our non-U.S. pension plans, 50% of primary social security benefits and 100% of any similamon-U.S. state-provided retirement benefits, and contributions to the participant's retirement income accounts under the Retirement Savings Plan and the Savings Restoration Plan.
 Participants vest at age 60, or at age 55 with the consent of the Committee, and with five years of participation in the Supplemental Retirement Program, or a lesser period established by the Committee at the time they become participants.
 To receive a benefit under the Supplemental Retirement Program, however, a vested participant must have at least five years of service.
 In January 2015, the Committee closed the Supplemental Retirement Program to new participants as of July 1, 2014.